SangbumChoi/MobileHumanPose/README.md

 # Github Code of "MobileHumanPose: Toward real-time 3D human pose estimation in mobile devices"

 #### [2021.11.23] There will be massive refactoring and optimization expected.
 It will be released as soon as possible including new model.pth, Please wait for the model!(expecting end of December)
+#### [2022.05.19] Dummy dataloader is added.
+This will make reduce about to 100x faster that user to generate dummy pth.tar file of MobileHumanPose model for their PoC.

 ## Introduction